alan7000/upgrade_auto_apt/README.md

 ## Upgrade local

-The "upgrade" script allows you to upgrade a Debian-based GNU/Linux distribution locally.
+The "upgrade.sh" script allows you to upgrade a Debian-based GNU/Linux distribution locally.

 ## Upgrade SSH